skov11/jmeter-load-test/README.md

    - **Loop Count**: 10 (how many times each user repeats the browsing flow)

 ### Step 8: Run the Test
+**IMPORTANT:** Make sure you have added the IP aliases (Step 3) before running the test, otherwise JMeter cannot bind to the source IPs.

 #### Option A: GUI Mode (for testing/debugging)
 1. Click the green **Start** button (triangle icon)
 2. Watch the test progress in real-time
 3. View results in **"Summary Report"**
+4. **Check your firewall logs** - you should now see traffic from multiple source IPs (192.168.1.10-70)

 #### Option B: Command Line Mode (for actual load testing)
 1. Close JMeter GUI